IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

 # Hyperledger Composer - Product Auction Network

+Welcome to Part 2 of the Hyperledger Composer Composite Journey.
 This is a continuation of [Composer Network Setup journey](https://github.com/IBM/BlockchainNetwork-CompositeJourney#build-your-first-hyperledger-network).
-In this journey, we create an interactive, distributed, product auction demo network.
-We list assets for sale (setting a reserve price) and watch as assets that have met their reserve price are automatically transferred to the highest bidder at the end of the auction.
+This journey introduces more complexity in using Composer to define your smart contract.
+You will learn how to add multiple participants and add access control to your blockchain application.
+To do that - you will create an interactive, distributed, product auction demo network.
+You will list assets for sale (setting a reserve price) and watch as assets that have met their reserve price are automatically transferred to the highest bidder at the end of the auction.
 Also each participant will have different level of access permissions depending on the Access Control Rules (ACL) in `permissions.acl` file.
+Access Control Lists (ACL) are the settings for sharing and privacy, which are automatically enforced by the Fabric Composer runtime.

 This business network defines: